J Balvin

 Though his music is primarily reggaeton, Balvin has experimented with a variety of musical genres in his work, including electronica, house, Latin trap, and R&B. His original musical inspirations included rock groups such as Metallica and Nirvana, and fellow reggaeton artist Daddy Yankee.
 He has collaborated with Latin American artists such as Ozuna, Nicky Jam, Bad Bunny and Pitbull.
 Despite working with many English-speaking artists such as Beyoncé, Pharrell Williams, Black Eyed Peas, Cardi B, Dua Lipa and Major Lazer, Balvin continues to sing almost exclusively in Spanish, and hopes to introduce Spanish-language music to a global audience.
-He is also noted for his eclectic and colorful fashion sense.
+He is also noted for his eclectic and colourful fashion sense.

 Balvin received the Vision Award from the Latin heritage Awards in 2016, and in 2019 he won the Golden Artist of Latin Urban Music at the Premios Heat.
 In 2020 he was included on Time magazine's annual list of the 100 most influential people of the world, and was called one of the Greatest Latin Artists of All Time by Billboard.
 Balvin is the artist with the most number one songs on the Billboard Latin Airplay chart.
 He is also the only Latin artist to reach number one on the Billboard charts 174 times.

 Life and career

 1985–2013: Early life and career beginnings

-Balvin was born in Medellín on 7 May 1985 into an upper-middle-class family.
+Balvin was born in Medellín on 7 May 1985 into an upper-middle-class family of Spanish and Syrian descent.
 His father was an economist and business owner.
 He grew up listening to rock groups such as Metallica and Nirvana, and states that he incorporates the grunge aesthetic into his personal style, having a Nirvana tattoo on his knee.
 He developed an interest in reggaeton after listening to Daddy Yankee.
-He recalls that "I was such a fan that I was copying his style, the way he moved onstage, his flows, his raps," comparing him to the reggaeton equivalent of Jay-Z. His father's business went bankrupt, and the family lost their home and car, requiring the family to move to a poorer neighborhood.
+He recalls that "I was such a fan that I was copying his style, the way he moved onstage, his flows, his raps," comparing him to the reggaeton equivalent of Jay-Z. His father's business went bankrupt, and the family lost their home and car, requiring the family to move to a poorer neighbourhood.
 During this period of his life, Balvin notes, "When I would go to the barrio, people saw me as a rich person, but when I'm around rich people they see me as someone from the ghetto.
 It's all perceptions.
 I like moving between worlds.
 I feel equally comfortable in both."